CIS-566-Fall-2022/hw02-landscape/README.md

 [Link to live site](https://xidist.github.io/hw02-landscape/)

 First, I added a plane that was deformed by sin(x)sin(z) to give it some bumps.
 Then I added fbm to give it some ridges.
-I learned this from iq's (raymarching terrain blogpost)[https://iquilezles.org/articles/terrainmarching/].
+I learned this from iq's [raymarching terrain blogpost](https://iquilezles.org/articles/terrainmarching/).
 <img width="1138" alt="image" src="https://user-images.githubusercontent.com/60904107/194143159-72462401-2a4a-468b-919f-a577a853a5ca.png">

 From there, I used fbm to alter the terrain more.
 Also adding noise to the color.